What is the average salary in New York, NY?

 HighLine Residential

-HighLine Residential is a real estate company that manages properties.
-They aim to offer quality living spaces.
+HighLine Residential is a real estate company that develops luxury residential properties.
+It values quality and attention to detail.

 -